- What Is 5S?

 - Lighting in facility is sufficient

 The 5S methodology is a systematic approach to workplace organization.
 This method includes the five steps of Sort, Set in Order, Shine, Standardize, and Sustain.
 Generally speaking, the steps of 5S involve going through items in a workspace, removing what’s unnecessary, organizing items, cleaning, performing maintenance, and making sure these things become habits.
 These steps should occur in this order, and there must be a plan in place for performing the tasks associated with these steps on a regular basis.
-At the end of of a 5S implementation you will see characteristic things such as policy manuals, glow in the dark tape or photoluminescent tape on the floor, colored bins, red tags, and 5S walks taking place.
-There are typical things you will see, but it should all add up to efficiency.
+At the end of of a 5S implementation you will see characteristic things such as policy manuals, glow-in-the-dark tape or photoluminescent tape on the floor, colored bins, red tags, and 5S walks taking place.
+In the end, it should all add up to efficiency.

 Why Lean 5S?